Machine Space I: Weak exponentials and quantification over compact spaces: Introduction

 One way in which machine space is useful is in understanding compactness.
 From the perspective of verifiability a \emph{compact space} is intuitively a space that can be universally quantified over in finite time \cite{taylor2011foundations,escardo2005notes}.
 More explicitly, if $P$ is some verifiable property and $K$ is some compact space then the question of whether all the members of $K$ satisfy $P$ is verifiable.
 That it is sometimes possible to universally quantify over infinite spaces is especially interesting and captures the intuitive idea that `compact spaces behave like finite sets'.
 This idea can be formalised using hyperdoctrines \cite{lawvere1969adjointness,pittsLogic,manuellThesis}, but one might also consider an alternative approach involving the space of opens to have some appeal.

 If $K$ is a compact, locally compact space, then we can check if a verifiable property holds on all of $K$ and so we should be able to verify whether the corresponding open in $\Sigma^K$ is equal to the largest element of $\Sigma^K$, namely $K$ itself.
-In other words, $K$ is compact if and only if the singleton $\{K\}$ is open in $\Sigma^K$.
-See \cite{escardo2005notes}.
-Of course, this viewpoint is inapplicable outside of the locally compact case, since the exponential $\Sigma^K$ will not exist.
+In other words, $K$ is compact if and only if the singleton $\{K\}$ is open in $\Sigma^K$ (see \cite{escardo2005notes}).
+Of course, this viewpoint is inapplicable outside of the locally compact case, since the exponential $\Sigma^K$ will not exist \cite{hyland1981exponentials}.

-As might be expected, this can be extended to the general setting by replacing $\Sigma^K$ with machine space.
+As might be expected, this can be extended to the general setting of compact (but not necessarily locally compact) locales by replacing $\Sigma^K$ with machine space.
 This perspective on the universal quantification is essentially due to Escardó \cite{escardo2004synthetic}.
 Instead of asking if an open of $K$ equals $K$, we ask if an open in $\Sigma^G$ \emph{contains} $K$ --- that is, if the machine accepts all points of $K$.
 By the Hofmann--Mislove theorem \cite{hofmann1981local}, there is an associated open corresponding to all of the machines which cover $K$, which plays the same role as the singleton $\{K\}$ in the previous approach.

 Our contribution is obtaining this open via an explicit algorithm for universally quantifying over a compact space.
-This is a very general and purely topological version of Escardó's algorithm \cite{escardo2004synthetic,escardo2007infinite} for universal quantification over Cantor space.
+This is a very general and purely topological/localic version of Escardó's algorithm \cite{escardo2004synthetic,escardo2007infinite} for universal quantification over Cantor space.
 (See also \cite{escardo2008exhaustible} which discusses universal quantification over data types in the setting of higher type computation.)
+Unlike Escardó, we do not work within a particular formal semantics, but remain agnostic towards the particular `model' of the topological structures.

 Finally, we discuss some links with domain theory, give some concrete examples and show how the original algorithm for quantification over Cantor space can be recovered from ours.

 In a later paper we intend to explore the links between machine space and powerlocales.